Launching instances using OpenStack terminal client¶

 To get the status of the provisioned server, you can use openstack server list

-which will show all servers.
-Once the server gets status “ACTIVE”, its booting.
+show all servers.
+Once the server gets status ACTIVE, its booting up.

 Above method will create a disk with standard options.
-It will end up on our standard storage tier (which is flash/ssd) and it will not get deleted along with the VM.
+It will end up on our standard storage tier (which is SSD) and it will not get deleted along with the instance.

 Important